Private Lesson Application Form

 After the semester begins, upon Director’s receipt of written notice of withdrawal, tuition refunds will be made according to the following schedule:

-After 1st week of class attendance: 90% semester tuition refund (minus Registration Fee)
+Before or after 1st week of class attendance: 90% semester tuition refund (minus Registration Fee)

 After 2nd week of class attendance: 80% semester tuition refund